Steve Bannon: Paleoconservatism and alleged Nazi positions

 German film director Leni Riefenstahl, who produced propaganda films for the regime in Nazi Germany, is said to have influenced Bannon's film-making techniques, with Bannon once describing himself to writing colleague Julia Jones as the "Riefenstahl of George Bush", modifying the ending as "the GOP" when Jones was horrified.
 The opening of Bannon's documentary film The Hope & The Change (2012) consciously imitated Riefenstahl's film The Triumph of the Will (1935), which depicted the Nuremberg Rally held in 1934.

+He has expressed interest in Henri Bergson's concept of élan vital and Joseph Schumpeter's creative destruction.
+Additionally, he said that his initial inspiration to get into traditionalist philosophy was his reading of George Gurdjieff, when Dugin asked him to explain this during a meeting they had together in Rome.

+Speaking at a Conservative Political Action Conference meeting in February 2025, Bannon closed his pro-Trump remarks with what appeared to some as a Nazi salute.
+The incident came one month after Elon Musk made a similar salute during a Trump inaugural appearance.
+As a result, National Rally president Jordan Bardella canceled his scheduled speech to CPAC.

 Personal life

 Bannon has been married and divorced three times.
 He has three adult daughters.
 His first marriage was to Cathleen Suzanne Houff.
 Bannon and Houff had a daughter, Maureen, in 1988 and subsequently divorced.

 Bannon's second marriage was to Mary Louise Piccard, a former investment banker, in April 1995.
 Their twin daughters were born three days after the wedding.
 Piccard filed for dissolution of their marriage in 1997.

-During their divorce proceedings, Piccard alleged that Bannon had made antisemitic remarks about her choice of schools, saying he did not want to send his children to The Archer School for Girls because there were too many Jews at the school, and Jews raise their children to be "whiny brats."
+During their divorce proceedings, Piccard alleged that Bannon had made antisemitic remarks about her choice of schools, saying he did not want to send his children to the Archer School for Girls because there were too many Jews at the school, and Jews raise their children to be "whiny brats".
 Bannon's spokesperson denied the accusation, noting that he had chosen to send both his children to the Archer School.

 Bannon's third marriage was to model Diane Clohesy; they married in 2006 and divorced in 2009.

-His brother Chris Bannon is a TV producer.
+His brother, Chris Bannon, is a TV producer.

+Bannon is a self-described Traditionalist Catholic.